def-gthill/kenpali/kenpali-semantics.md

 >> [1, [2, 4, 8, 16, 32], 64]
 ```

+Streams can be spread like arrays.

 ```
 # Spreading a stream
 ["foo", *(1 | to(3)), "bar"]
 >> ["foo", 1, 2, 3, "bar"]
 ```

+If a stream references mutable instances, each iteration sees the values of those instances _when that iteration is first demanded_ by a consumer of the stream.
+These values are then locked in for subsequent traversals, even if the instances are subsequently mutated.

 ```
 # Stream values are locked in by the first traversal